pppp606/codewars_contributions/README.md

 [Github > Settings > Developer settings > Personal access tokens (classic)](https://github.com/settings/tokens)

+> **Note**
-- Tokens must be handled with security in mind
+> - Tokens must be handled with security in mind
-- Requires repo scope for action execution
+> - Requires repo scope for action execution
-- Shorter duration is safer, but periodic maintenance is required
+> - Shorter duration is safer, but periodic maintenance is required

 ### Step3 Create AWS Lambda function
 Unfortunately, the webhook function provided in Codewars is not enough to execute github actions.
 We need to prepare a function to receive webhooks and execute github actions in AWS Lambda.